lakonis/s_Regina2018/slides.md

 ===
 Reflexivity is the capacity to provide synthetic views of the conversation, so that each contributor can position herself in the collective discourse and take action.
 Where am I ?

 More importantly it allows the community to visualize a common purpose and therefore to collectively negociate the purpose by acting on it.
 Where are we going ?

 In our conversation format, we propose several visualisations and overview :

-1. cartography of the people, cartography of the ressources involved, cartography of concepts
+1. cartography of the people, cartography of the ressources involved, cartography of concepts semantically bound together
 2. spatial distribution of the ressources against the linear layout of the conversation
 3. structuring the flow with chapter divisions, providing some kind of storytelling
 4. and by using personnal collection, a storyfy-like, of conversation fragments, in order to let the community make sense of the conversation.